jsett/kanbanBoard/README.md

 ## todo
-- make the current state update on the backend
 - create a landing page for the user
-- make board updates persistent
 - setup realtime updates
 - make it so users are assignable
 - make tasks taggable